jonmatthis/jonmatthis/notes/2024-03-24-CI_Boston_Palestine.md

   - And without missing a beat and with a condescending smile on his face, he said "Well, I bet there are a lot of Israeli people who feel unsafe too"
     - ...which -  of course - is precisely what I was talking about
   - Later, at the very end of closing circle, I said:
-    - As an Arab American, I do not feel safe in this community bc
-      - I know that there are people here who have internalized the belief that somehow Palestinian lives are worth less than others
+    - "As an Arab American, I do not feel safe in this community bc I know that there are people here who have internalized the belief that somehow Palestinian lives are worth less than others"
-      -
+    - And then I recounted the way that I had shared this with the facillitator and his response was to immediately both-sided the genocide
+    - And when I did so, I use "Foul Language"
+    - At which point, I was interrupted

 ## Call to Action
 - If you are jewish and you are experiencing cognitive dissonance between what you have been raised to believe and what you are seeing with your own eyes, I cannot recommend the documentary `Israelism` strongly enough